-This statistical first release (SFR) contains information on early years provision for children under 5 years of age in the maintained, private, voluntary and independent sectors in England.
+Early years provision for children under 5 years of age in the local-authority-maintained, private, voluntary and independent sectors.

 Reference Id: SFR13/2012